 Do you want to find more resume templates?
 Here are some articles that share additional templates you might like:

-- Resumes30 Top Visual (CV) Resume Templates for the Best Creative & Artist Resumes in 2019Brenda Barron
+- Resumes30 Best Visual CV Resume Templates for Artists & Creatives (in 2020)Brenda Barron

 Learn More About Making Great Resumes for 2020